 Golf sounds fun and now that you got the taste of it you really want to try it more, but don’t really know where to begin.

-Nobody got there on top just by practicing on his own and there are some tips that can help you improve faster your performances.
+Nobody got there on top just by practicing on his own and there are some tips that can help you improve your performance faster.

 It’s important to take dead aim for your knees, shoulders, club face and not only for your feet.
-You need to check alignment every time you practice as even if you are right-handed doesn’t mean the ball goes right as swing counts a lot!
+You need to check alignment every time you practice as even if you are right-handed that doesn’t mean the ball goes straight, since swing counts a lot!
 If you’re unsure of the distance, you may use a rangefinder.

 Always try to build a solid, stable and balanced stance and try to focus on an amazing posture by tilting at your hips and not your waist.